-- 1. Complete the DMACC Application for Admissions online at www.dmacc.edu.
-Click on the Admissions tab, and then go to "Apply Online". - 2.
-Once you have completed the DMACC application, please call 515-964-6504 to schedule a personal interview with the ASEP Program Chairperson or faculty member.
-At the interview, you will go over the program requirements, the Candidate Information Form, the internship forms, and your goals as an ASEP student at DMACC and in a GM dealership or Professional Service Center (PSC) shop. - 3.
-Schedule an appointment for an interview with a dealer or service manager in a participating GM dealership or PSC shop.
+1. Complete the DMACC Application for Admissions online at www.dmacc.edu .
+Click on the Admissions tab, and then go to "Apply Online".
+2. All prospective ASEP candidates are required to meet total minimum test scores before they can be accepted into the ASEP program.
+(See the enclosed Student Information and Assessment Results form.)
+Please call the Assessment Center at the Ankeny Campus at 515-964-6595 to schedule your testing appointment.
+3. Once you have completed the pre-acceptance tests, please call 515-964-6504 to schedule a personal interview with the ASEP Program Chairperson or faculty member At the interview, you will go over your tests scores, the program requirements, the Candidate Information Form, the internship forms, and your goals as an ASEP student at DMACC and in a GM dealership or Professional Service Center (PSC) shop.
+4. Schedule an appointment for an interview with a dealer or service manager in a participating GM dealership or PSC shop.
 Take the Candidate Employment Agreement Form to your interview.
 It is the student's responsibility to locate his/her own employer, and you must be employed by a GM dealership or PSC shop to be in the ASEP program.
-Students having trouble locating an employer should contact the ASEP Program Chairperson. - 4.
-After a dealer agrees to employ you, return the completed Employment Agreement Form to the ASEP Program Chairperson. - 5.
-Students will receive a letter of acceptance from the college after all pre-acceptance requirements are complete.
+Students experiencing difficulty in locating an employer should contact the ASEP Program Chairperson.
+5. After a dealer agrees to employ you, return the completed Employmen Agreement Form to the ASEP Program Chairperson.
+6. Students will receive a letter of acceptance to the college after all pre-acceptance requirements are complete.
 You will then be notified as to the date of registration for classes.

-CALENDAR OF KEY DATES ASEP 41 | 2025 - 2027
+CALENDAR OF KEY DATES ASEP 39 | 2023 - 2025